 LEAP also delivers a session key to the authenticated station, so that future frames can be encrypted with a key that is different than keys used by others sessions.
 Dynamic key delivery eliminates one big vulnerability: static encryption keys that are shared by all stations in the WLAN.
 Once an attacker cracks a static shared key, he can eavesdrop on all traffic in the WLAN until that key gets updated on every station.
-With dynamic session keys, the attacker has
+With dynamic session keys, the attacker has less traffic to analyze.
+Furthermore, by the time he cracks the key, the session may already be over.

 As you can see, Ciso's LEAP does have security advantages over the standard security measures defined in the original IEEE 802.11 WLAN standard.
 LEAP is supported by Cisco Aironet access points and wireless NICs.
-However, LEAP and several other "EAP types" drafted by other companies have been found to be vulnerable to certain attacks.
+LEAP and several other "EAP types" drafted by other companies, however, have been found to be vulnerable to certain attacks.
 For example, man-in-the-middle attacks where a third party on the WLAN intercepts traffic between the station and access point, then uses that information to do something malicious like hijack future traffic.

 The EAP type shipped with Windows XP, called EAP-TLS, uses digital certificates for stronger authentication of both the station and the access point.
 However, issuing digital certificates to every station is a bit complex, and many companies would prefer to continue using usernames and passwords to authenticate wireless stations.
 The trick is to do this while eliminating man-in-the-middle vulnerabilities.
 The working proposal that several manufacturers – including Cisco – are now implementing is called PEAP (Protected EAP).
 I expect that PEAP (or whatever EAP type is finally standardized) will replace LEAP in future WLAN products.